hultsfredskommun/hultsfredskommun/readme.txt

 == ABOUT HULTSFREDSKOMMUN THEME ==

 === Added functionality ===
-Uses hk_contacts to view contacts
+* Added page type hk_contacts to view contacts
+* Added page type hk_slideshow to get slideshow functionality
  * shortcode to add [kontakt] to post
-Uses hk_related to view related documents and links (of the post type hk_related) -
+* Custom meta to add related contacts, documents, posts and links
+* Special featured image using ACF repeater to add more than one image, is slideshow if more than one
 * The theme properties are in most cases depending on the plugin Advanced Custom Fields by Elliot Condon
 * and the additional plugins ACF Repeater.
 ACF fields are created in inc/hk-acf-fields.php.
-Filter by editor dropdown in admin list view.
+* Filter by editor dropdown in admin list view.
-Settings page with
+* Settings page with
- - Set news tag
+ * Set news tag
- - Set protocol category
+ * Set protocol category
- - Set "not visible" category
+ * Set "not visible" category
-Shortcode to add [karta] to post.
+* Shortcode to add [karta] to post.
+* Google analytics if id added in settings
+* Approve Cookies question
+* Widget areas
+ * Startpage topcontent
+ * Startpage content
+ * Startpage sidebar
+ * Startpage pre-footer
+ * Footer
+ * Footer-2
+ * Footer-3
+ * Footer-4 (dynamic width set depend of how many footers are active)
+ * Important (placed on top of all pages)

 === Optional functionality ===